totalcaos/GeneralImmersionDay/ec2lab/AdditionalConcepts.md

-Did you know that you can change the instance type that an AMI is running on?
+Did you know that you can change the instance size and/or family of an EC2 instance at any time?

 This is very useful when you need a larger (or smaller) or perhaps different type of instance to run a workload.
-This only works with EBS-backed instances (what weâ€™re running here).
+This only works with EC2 instances that use EBS (Elastic Block Store) or EBS backed instances (which is what weâ€™re running here).

 There is no particular reason to change the instance type in this lab, but the following steps outline how easy it is to do in AWS

-In the AWS Console, select your lab instance, then right-click on it and hover over **Instance State** and select **Stop** (NOT Terminate).
+In the AWS Console, select your EC2 instance, then right-click on it and hover over **Instance State** and select **Stop** (NOT Terminate).
 Then select **Yes, Stop** to confirm.

 ![EC2-22](ec2-22.png)